eabglobal/minik/README.rst

   `juniper <https://github.com/eabglobal/juniper>`_.
 - Unlike other frameworks like `Flask` or `Django` where using the decorator is sufficient to define the routes of the web app.
 In minik, you're responsible for linking a lambda function to a the API gateway.
-We recommend using a SAM template.
+We recommend using a `SAM template`_.
 - There is not local development server!
 For testing purposes, deploy the lambda in AWS!
 There's no excuse not to.

 - Only supports request response in json format!

 Getting started
 ===============